 All medications must be stored and given in the school clinic.

-For your child’s safety, medications cannot be transported to or from school on the bus
+For your child’s safety, medications cannot be transported to or from the school on the bus.

 All medicines must be brought to the school and signed in by the parent/guardian.

-All medication must be in their original labeled container.
+All medication must be in its original labeled container.